 Hybrid strategy

 A hybrid strategy combines techniques like test case prioritization and regression test selection for efficient and thorough testing.
 This method is ideal for complex projects that need quick yet comprehensive testing.
-It integrates different approaches to quickly cover essential parts of the application without compromising on quality, ensuring a streamlined and effective testing process.
+It integrates different approaches to cover the most critical parts of your application without sacrificing speed or quality.

 Regression testing best practices